JetBrains/intellij-sdk-docs/basics/virtual_file_system.md

 * [`RefreshQueue.createSession()`](upsource:///platform/analysis-api/src/com/intellij/openapi/vfs/newvfs/RefreshQueue.java)
 * [`VirtualFile.refresh()`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VirtualFile.java)

-Synchronous refreshes can cause deadlocks in some cases, depending on which locks are held by the thread invoking the refresh operation.
+Synchronous refreshes can cause deadlocks, depending on which locks are held by the thread invoking the refresh operation.

 ## Virtual File System Events

-All changes happening in the virtual file system, either as a result of refresh operations or caused by user actions, are reported as _virtual file system events_.
+All changes happening in the virtual file system, either due to refresh operations or caused by user actions, are reported as _virtual file system events_.
-VFS events are always fired in the event dispatch thread, and in a write action.
+VFS events are always fired in the event dispatch thread and in a write action.

 The most efficient way to listen to VFS events is to implement [`BulkFileListener`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/newvfs/BulkFileListener.java) and to subscribe with it to the [`VirtualFileManager.VFS_CHANGES`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/VirtualFileManager.java) topic.
 A non-blocking variant [`AsyncFileListener`](upsource:///platform/core-api/src/com/intellij/openapi/vfs/AsyncFileListener.java) is also available in 2019.2 or later.